 As many persons with dementia are prone to wandering, the medical alert device needs to be wearable and have GPS tracking enabled to allow family members to locate their loved one should they wander from their home.
 It should also have the equivalent of an ID bracelet, something to let good Samaritans know the identity and the medical condition of the individual should they encounter them out and about without supervision.

 The aforementioned GPS tracking is of much greater value, if the family is able to select certain “home areas”.
 Home areas are defined locations in which the person with dementia is deemed not to be wandering.
-For example, movement in and around one’s home should not trigger a “wander alert” and a family may want to include a second home area such as the home of an adult child whom the person with dementia often visits.
+For example, movement in and around one’s home should not trigger a “wander alert”.
+In addition, a family may want to include a second home area, such as the home of an adult child whom the person with dementia often visits.
 Furthermore, a loved one should be able to turn off the GPS tracking by using a special code, if for example, they are picking the person with the device up and taking them out to lunch.

 Many medical alert devices are designed to work with a home phone line or a local WIFI network.
-Since, persons with Alzheimer’s are prone to wandering and will likely wander outside the home range of the medical alert device, it should be designed to use a cellular phone network instead or in addition to a home phone or home WIFI network.
+Since persons with Alzheimer’s are prone to wandering and will likely wander outside the home range of the medical alert device, it should be designed to use a cellular phone network instead of, or in addition to, a home phone or home WIFI network.
 (Medical alert devices that are only landline based generally only function up to 400 to 1,000 feet).